amandoabreu/amandoabreu.github.io/_posts/2018-11-10-this-is-why-you-want-to-punch-me-in-the-face.markdown

 I tend to focus on the big picture, big patterns, and especially meta-patterns, this makes it incredibly hard to articulate some thoughts sometimes, but I try to get better.

+You're likely focusing on details that I probably don't know, but I urge you to first try to see the bigger picture.
+The alternative is showing me the exact specifics you're thinking about, and for that you can use the contact form.

 ## My favourite thing

 I love new points of view and will go further than most to understand where you’re coming from.
 Build a good argument and I’d love to talk it over with you with genuine interest in learning how to communicate with you in the future.